 What is wave planning in warehouse management?

-In Module Seven, you will learn how to optimize productivity through better utilization of resources, justification, capacity planning, wave management, and task management.
+In Module Seven of the Warehouse Management Certification portion of the course, you will learn how to optimize productivity by utilizing resources, justification, capacity planning, wave management, and task management.

 How do you organize inventory in a warehouse?

-In Module Eight, you will learn to achieve a desired service level and reduce overall costs through better utilization of available resources; utilization improvement by cutting, activating, and/or postponing; and space utilization.
+In Module Eight, you will learn to achieve the desired service level and reduce overall costs through better utilization of available resources, utilization improvement by cutting, activating, and/or postponing, and space utilization.

-In Module Ten, you will learn to reconsider the services provided by the distribution center through rationalizing, accelerate/decelerate, and balance.
+In Module Ten, you will learn to reconsider the services provided by the distribution center through rationalizing, accelerating/decelerating, and balancing.

-To complete the course, you will learn to create a warehouse action plan to organize evolution, optimization actions to create fun and successes, and project management to give guidance.
+To complete the Warehouse Management Certification portion of the course, you will learn to create a warehouse action plan to organize evolution, optimization actions to create fun and success, and project management to give guidance.